 Granite Exporter Of Essentials + Exotics

-This is not meant to be the definitive guide to Absolute Black granites, merely an independent and factual assistance to ensure you make the correct specifying or purchasing decision, it may also dispel some of the myths and marketing hype surrounding this material name.
+How do you start an argument amongst natural stone professionals?
+Discuss the merits of different Absolute Black granites!
+This is an impartial yet very experienced, independent and factual assistance to ensure you make the correct specifying or purchasing decision, it may also dispel some of the myths and marketing hype surrounding this material name.
 If you feel you have any valuable and pertinent information for inclusion, please do not hesitate to Contact Us, thank you.

 Petrographically, most black granites are not granites, some are volcanic basalt, some are plutonic gabbros, some are diabases (dolerite) or maybe even a labradorite.
-For generic commercial purposes they are all grouped under the granite name however in the European Union their correct petrographical class must be specified especially for project work.
+For generic commercial purposes they are all grouped under the granite name however in the European Union their correct petrographical class must be specified and legally so for project work.

 Basalts are dark coloured, fine-grained extrusive rocks.
 The mineral grains are so fine that they are impossible to distinguish with the naked eye or even a magnifying glass.
 They are the most widespread of all the igneous rocks.
 Most basalts are volcanic in origin and were formed by the rapid cooling and hardening of the lava flows.
 Some basalts are intrusive having cooled inside the Earth's interior.